api-platform/docs/distribution/testing.md

 To learn more about fixtures, take a look at the documentation of [Alice](https://github.com/nelmio/alice) and [AliceBundle](https://github.com/hautelook/AliceBundle).
-The list of available generators as well as a cookbook explaining how to create custom generators can be found in the documentation of [Faker](https://github.com/fzaninotto/Faker), the library used by Alice under the hood.
+The list of available generators, as well as a cookbook explaining how to create custom generators, can be found in the documentation of [Faker](https://github.com/fzaninotto/Faker), the library used by Alice under the hood.

 ## Writing Functional Tests